TakuYonemoto/survey/README.md

 # Here is macros for alignment of pixel-local-coordinates on the timing counter structure.

+Using the analysis library, ROOT (https://root.cern) (almost for conventional reasons, partially for mathematical tools (rotation, vector sum, ...) and tuples (TTree))

 ## Here we say:

 - CAD coordinates : designed values (x,y,z) for pixels and reference points where the COBRA center is set as (0,0,0).